puremourning/vimspector-web/index.md

 ## Getting Started

+A kind stranger (Igor Iranto) wrote up a [really nice tutorial](https://dev.to/iggredible/debugging-in-vim-with-vimspector-4n0m) which is well worth a read.

 In order to follow along at home, have a read of [these instructions](demo-setup.md).
 They cover installing Vimspector and overview configuring it to debug Vim, as an example of a C program.